 To mark Bradford born artist David Hockney’s 80th birthday and the opening of a new dedicated gallery of his work at Cartwright Hall in Bradford, I was commissioned to work with a group of older people to make a large-scale digital image inspired by Hockney’s photographic collages.

-I ran a series of reminiscence workshops along with artist Chemaine Cooke and independent living accommodation residents in Bradford.
-Participants told us about what life was like growing up, where they worked, where they danced; we listened to their favourite pieces of music and sang songs.
-I created photographic portraits of everyone and also photographed the various sites we had reminisced about including the parks and dance halls where they met their friends and husbands.
+Along with fellow artist Chemaine Cooke, I ran a series of reminiscence workshops with residents of an independent living space on the outskirts of Bradford.
+We used Hockney’s work plus archive images of Bradford to prompt discussion.
+Participants told us what life was like growing up in Bradford, where they worked, where they danced; we listened to their favourite pieces of music, sang songs and ate cake.
+I created photographic portraits of each participant and took pictures of the various locations they had mentioned, including local parks, mills and dance halls where they had met their friends and husbands.

-For: The Brick Box and Cartwright Hall, Bradford
+Commissioned by The Brick Box and Cartwright Hall

 Funded by Arts Council England and Bradford Metropolitan District Council